vzbrunstad/assessment-1/README.md

 ## Important Grading Information
 - Make sure you read the [Assessment-1 Grading Rubric](https://docs.google.com/spreadsheets/d/1CjVoEPvswccsGTU5xc0WLaQ87Ql_mqGSeCEoZhSFyCM/edit?usp=sharing).
+  - Algorithm Correctness (50%)
+  - Code Design (25%)
+  - Testing (25%)
 - This assessment is worth 15% of your final grade.
 You need to get a 75% or better to pass.
 (You must pass all assessments in order to graduate Code Platoon's program.)
 - If you fail the assessment, you have can retake it once to improve your score.
 For this assessment...
+  - *5% penalty*: If you complete and submit the retake **within one week** of receiving your grade.
-  - 5% penalty: If you complete and submit the retake **by 8:30am, July 12th, 2021** (end of the middle week break).
+  - *10% penalty*: If you complete and submit the retake **by 8:30am, July 12th, 2021** (end of the middle week break).
+A retake for this assessment WILL NOT be accepted after this date.
-  - 10% penalty: If you complete and submit the retake afterwards.

 ## Rules / Process
-- This test is fully open notes and open Google, but is not to be completed with other students
+- This test is fully open notes and open Google, but is not to be completed with the help of any other student/individual.
 - Do not open a pull request against this repository.
 We will evaluate your code individually with you.

 ## Requirements